cballesterosvelasco/cballesterosvelasco.es/_posts/fields/2000-01-01-videogames.markdown

 proficency: advanced
 ---

-Programación de videojuegos en 2D para ordenador (C/C++, PHP, DIV(Fenix,CDIV,DIV1/2,Lunea)); dispositivos móviles: Pocket PC (.NET) y Móviles con J2ME; consolas: GBA, Nintendo DS y PSP; juegos via web (Javascript+DHTML, FLASH+ActionScript).
-Juegos online (servidor+cliente).
-Uso de shaders opengl (fragment y vertex shaders).
-Conocimiento del pipeline de opengl.
-Conocimientos de SDL y Allegro.
-Gráficos 3D.
+2D videogame programming for computers (C/C++, PHP, DIV(Fenix,CDIV,DIV1/2,Lunea)); mobile devices: Pcket PC (.NET) and Mobiles with J2ME; consoles: GBA, NDS and PSP; web games (Javascript+DHTML, FLASH+ActionScript).
+Online games (server+client).
+GLSL (opengl shaders) (fragment and vertex shaders).
+Knowledge about the opengl pipeline.
+Knowledge about SDL and Allegro.
+3D graphics.

-Ejemplos: Tetris en 3D con opengl, GameLib, Lunea, phpmedia, emulador de gameboy, emulador de psp, juegos via web.
-Conocimientos elementales del API de Havok, Ogre3D y similares.
-Trabajado con C# para XNA (PC y XBOX360).
-Creado engine para iPhone usando Squirrel y OpenGL_ES.
-Trabajado en The Netwizzy Company desarrollando plataforma de juegos en ActionScript 3.
+Examples: 3D Tetris using opengl, GameLib, Lunea, phpmedia, gameboy emulator, psp emulator, web games.
+Very basic knowledge about Havok, Ogre3D and similar APIs.
+Worked with C# for XNA (PC y XBOX360).
+Create iPhone engine using Squirrel and OpenGL_ES.
+Worked in The Netwizzy Company developing game platform in ActionScript 3.
+Worked in Akamon Entertainment in AS3 and Kotlin for a game platform.

-Trabajado con texturas en formato comprimido DXT1, DXT3, DXT5 y variantes.
-Creado decompresor.
-Trabajado con texturas swizzleadas en formado de la máquina: (PSP, Xbox360 y Sega Saturn).
-Pathfinding A* en matrices bidimensionales y pathfinding TA* sobre superficies trianguladas junto al algoritmo del embudo para encontrar camino directo.
+Worked with compressed texture formats including DXT1, DXT3, DXT5 and variants and PVRTC and ETC1.
+Created texture decompressor.
+Worked with swizzled textures in specific machine format: (PSP, Xbox360 and Sega Saturn).
+A* Pathfinding for bidimensional matrices and pathfinding TA* over triangulated surfaces as well as implemented the funnel algorithm to find a direct path.